 Your G for Good Moment: City Walk, Delhi

 Local Living: Kerala Backwaters Homestay, Alleppey.
 Walking tour with a guide from the G Adventures-supported New Delhi Streetkids Project.
 Old Delhi walk with stops at the Jama Masjid, Gurduwara, Chandni Chowk, spice markets and Connaught Place.
-Taj Mahal and I’timad-ud-Daulah (Baby Taj) entrance.
-Agra Fort entrance and guided tour.
-Fatehpur Sikri monuments entrance and guide.
+Taj Mahal and I’timad-ud-Daulah (Baby Taj) visit.
+Agra Fort guided tour.
+Fatehpur Sikri monuments.
 Abhaneri village walk and stepwell visit.
 Amber Fort and Jaipur City Palace tour.
 Fort Kochi orientation walk.
 Wayanad Wildlife Sanctuary walk and safari.
 Chaumundi Temple and Mysore Palace visit.
 Mamallapuram Shore Temple visit.
 Pondicherry orientation walk.
 Madurai cycle-rickshaw ride and Sri Meenakshi Temple visit.
 Cardamom hills spice plantation tour.
 Kerala backwaters homestay with guide.
 Internal flight.
 All transport between destinations and to/from included activities.

 Explore India’s vibrant cities, discover ancient forts and temples, revel in the beauty of Agra’s Taj Mahal, stay with the locals in the Kerala backwaters